Complete an Internship Abroad

-An internship abroad is perfect for you if you would like to accumulate international work experience, for example, during the summer or some other time that best suits you and your study schedule.
-An internship is usually shorter than an exchange period that lasts an entire semester or academic year.
+A work placement abroad is perfect for you if you would like to gain international work experience, for example, during the summer or some other time that best suits you and your study schedule.
+A work placement is usually shorter than an exchange period that lasts an entire semester or academic year.

-An internship position must be applied for independently well in advance.
-You can apply for and receive financial assistance for funding your internship abroad from the university if the internship will be incorporated into your degree.
+A work placement position must be applied for independently well in advance.
+You can apply for and receive financial assistance for funding your work placement abroad from the university if the work placement will be included into your degree.
 The options for financial assistance include the following: Erasmus internship grant, the faculty’s internship grant and the university’s travel grant.

-A more detailed description of internship opportunities abroad, funding and the practices and contact persons of the various faculties can be found in the Internship section of the Study Guide.
+A more detailed description of work placement opportunities abroad, funding and the practices and contact persons of the various faculties can be found in the Internship section of the Study Guide.